spatie/spatie.be/resources/views/front/pages/guidelines/pages/laravel-php.md

 Again to avoid naming collisions we'll suffix mailables with `Mail`, as they're often used to convey an event, action or question.

 e.g. `AccountActivatedMail` or `NewEventMail`

+### Enums

+Again to avoid naming collisions we'll prefix model name with the column it refers to.

+e.g. `OrderStatus` or `BookingType`